 Node affinity can be used to assign your Postgres instances to Nodes with specific hardware or to guarantee a Postgres instance resides in a specific zone.
-Node affinity can be set within the attribute, following the standard Kubernetes node affinity spec.
+Node affinity can be set within the spec.instances.affinity.nodeAffinity attribute, following the standard Kubernetes node affinity spec.